luke-gru/riml/README.md

 in double-quoted strings and heredocs, which we'll encounter later.

-In Riml, you can choose to end any block with 'end', or with whatever you used to do in Vim script ('endif', 'endfunction', etc...).
+In Riml, you can choose to end any block with 'end', or with whatever you used to do in VimL ('endif', 'endfunction', etc...).
 Also, 'if' and 'unless' can now be used as statement modifiers:

     callcount = 0 unless callcount?